 Because Netrust reimburses the seller of an item one to three business days after the buyer has made settlement by credit card or Internet banking, the subsidiary must carry the credit-card receivables for the period up to the fixed settlement date of the bank used by the credit-card company.
-Besides, if the pace of growth of this service should substantially exceed the anticipated rate, the Group might not be able to raise the required funds at a reasonable cost.
+The Group is exploring methods of reducing the amount of reimbursement funds by shortening settlement cycles with the credit-card companies' settlement banks as well as seeking methods of diversifying its funding sources.
+However, if the pace of growth of this service should substantially exceed the anticipated rate, the Group might not be able to raise the required funds at a reasonable cost.
 Moreover, the amount of the reimbursement funds could increase to a level where, if interest rates rose higher, interest payments to banks or other financial institutions could have a negative impact on the Group's business and performance.